 I have not used evaporated milk or reconstituted powdered milk, but based on my experience with this soup I am certain they would also work.

-You can make Baked Potato Soup without onions and without celery if you don’t like either of those ingredients.
 Add broccoli, carrots, or any other vegetable you like.
-The ham based broth with compliment many vegetables.
+The ham based broth will compliment many vegetables.

 - 2 tablespoons butter